Is there anything you wish you had learned more about in school?

 Again, this doesn’t need to be elaborate or time-consuming; just a few seconds as you prepare to start.

-If you're feeling sceptical, I get it.
+If you're feeling skeptical, I get it.
 But this is not the same as the Law-of-Attraction-manifestation-type bogus you find everywhere online.
 It's not about imagining good thoughts, and those things will happen magically.

 You obviously have to do the work.